-Only the headteacher, or acting headteacher, can suspend or permanently exclude a pupil from school on disciplinary grounds.
+Only the Executive Headteacher or Head of School can suspend or permanently exclude a pupil from school on disciplinary grounds.
 The decision can be made in respect of behaviour inside or outside of school.
-The headteacher will only use permanent exclusion as a last resort.
+The EHT/HoS will only use permanent exclusion as a last resort.